When to plant Cosmos in Sharp County, AR

 Sharp County, Arkansas is in USDA Hardiness Zone 7b.
 The average last spring frost is March 26 and first fall frost is November 2.

-Sharp County County sits in USDA Zone 7b.
+Sharp County sits in USDA Zone 7b.
 Cosmos grows reliably in zones 2a through 11b, so it's a good fit here.

-Can Cosmos grow in Sharp County County's climate?
+Can Cosmos grow in Sharp County's climate?

 Your Sharp County Garden Planner — Free